The central importance of nucleosomes and nucleosome remodeling

 Heterochromatin - How remodelers set up, maintain and dissolve tightly folded chromatin

 How strongly condensed heterochromatin is established, maintained or dissolved is subject of intense research.
 ATP-dependent nucleosome remodeling complexes facilitate these structural transformations by catalyzing changes to the composition or positioning of nucleosomes.
 These nucleosome remodeling factors however face one dilemma: How can they access and then remodel tightly folded chromatin structures?
-We develop innovative in vivo and in vitro tools and approaches to shed light on this question.
+We develop innovative tools and approaches to shed light on this question.

 Cellular biochemistry - A mechanistic dissection of remodelers in the living cell

 Remodelers mobilize nucleosomes in vivo and thereby sculpt the characteristic nucleosomal organization of the genome.
 How they are instructed what, where and when to remodel is largely unknown.
-We test specific mechanistic hypotheses in vivo in yeast by employing a battery of incisively mutated versions of remodelers that lack certain functionalities.
+We test mechanistic hypotheses in vivo in yeast by employing a battery of incisively mutated versions of remodelers that lack certain functionalities.
 By chromatin immunoprecipitation and next generation sequencing we uncover the associated molecular phenotypes.
 Besides providing critical tests of concrete mechanistic hypotheses, which were derived from in vitro approaches, these experiments tell us which elements of the remodelers are necessary for sliding nucleosomes in vivo, for sufficient nucleosome affinity, for specific recruitment to a subset of nucleosomes, for proper nucleosome positioning, for formation of nucleosomal arrays and for the characteristic spacing of nucleosomes.